aricodes-oss/aricodes/content/posts/perforce-server-with-docker.md

 There's not many [Perforce](https://www.perforce.com/) docker images out there, and I haven't found _any_ that are maintained and well documented.
 There's actually a pretty good reason for that - Perforce is _messy_.
 It leaves files all over the system, there's no real option to constrain it to a specific area, and it makes some assumptions about how you want your system to be run that don't really translate to a containerized environment very well.

 Fortunately, because Docker is magic, we can remedy most of these things.
 By the end of this, you'll have your own Perforce server running comfortably on your own infrastructure.
-We'll be using the industry standard container `docker-compose` orchestrator for these, but a similar configuration can be shipped to Docker Swarm and Kubernetes.
+We'll be using the industry standard `docker-compose` container orchestrator for this, but a similar configuration can be shipped to Docker Swarm and Kubernetes.

-As this is targetted at people that *probably* aren't running large scale clustering software, we're going to stick with `docker-compose` and focus on a single server.
+As this is targetted at people that _probably_ aren't running large scale clustering software, we're going to stick with `docker-compose` and focus on a single server.

 # What is Perforce?